 Whether you are a spouse who may receive alimony or the one who may pay, Salt Lake City spousal support attorney will provide you with practical advice and realistic expectations to help you plan accordingly.

 Alimony & Spousal Support Lawyers in Salt Lake City, UT

 Once alimony has been awarded in a specific amount for a specific duration of time, it can be modified up or down under limited circumstances.
 The duration may not be changed.
 In order to be modified, the party seeking a modification must be able to prove that there has been a substantial change in the income or financial status of either party.
 Additionally, alimony can be modified downward or eliminated altogether if the party receiving party enters into a “meretricious” relationship that resembles marriage by virtue of shared expenses and the living arrangement.
-Give our Salt Lake City spousal support lawyer a call to schedule an appointment to discuss your Alimony or Support options.
+Give our Salt Lake City spousal support lawyer at Smoak Law, P.C. a call to schedule an appointment to discuss your Alimony or Support options.